mr4tt/zotbot/README.md

 - [It's Nicky Case!](https://ncase.me) - i make shtuff for curious & playful peeps

 # misc_longform
+- [A literary history of fake texts in Apple's marketing materials](https://maxread.substack.com/p/a-literary-history-of-fake-texts) - Exploring the Applecore style

 - [Deanna Dikeman - Leaving and Waving](https://deannadikeman.com/leaving-and-waving) - For 27 years, I took photographs as I waved good-bye and drove away from visiting my parents at their home in Sioux City, Iowa.
 I started in 1991 with a quick snapshot, and I continued taking photographs with each departure.
 I never set out to make this series.
 I just took these photographs as a way to deal with the sadness of leaving.
 It gradually ...

 - [Do Hard Things Carefully](https://blog.depthsofrepair.com/p/do-hard-things-carefully?utm_medium=email) - Leaning in without falling over.